-Dr. Marion Jenkins, the anesthetist, plays himself in the film.
+Dr. Marion Jenkins, the anesthesiologist, plays himself in the film.
 He was genuinely surprised at the level of detail and research that had gone into preparation for that key scene.
 Even the tiles for the set of Trauma Room One were exactly the same shade of green he remembered (even though the scene itself is black and white in the finished film).

 During the party scene flashback, Clay chastises David Ferrie, "Always one hare-brained scheme or another."
 He is right, too.
 The real David Ferrie was famous for doing stupid things.
 He once tried to turn a water tank into a submarine, unsuccessfully.

 Stone hired Jane Rusconi, a recent Yale graduate, to head up a team of researchers and assemble as much information about the assassination as possible while he completed his directing duties on Born on the Fourth of July (1989).
-While Stone read two dozen books about the assassination, Rusconi read well over 200 books on the subject.
+While Stone read two dozen books about the assassination, Rusconi read well over two hundred books on the subject.

-When Joe Pesci is ranting about the assassination, saying that no one will ever solve the JFK murder, he utters the famous line, "It's a mystery wrapped in a riddle inside an enigma...."
+When Joe Pesci is ranting about the assassination, saying that no one will ever solve the J.F.K. murder, he utters the famous line, "It's a mystery wrapped in a riddle inside an enigma."
 He was paraphrasing Winston Churchill's quotation, made in a radio broadcast in October 1939: "I cannot forecast to you the action of Russia.
 It is a riddle, wrapped in a mystery, inside an enigma; but perhaps there is a key.
 That key is Russian national interest."

 "The bigger the lie, the more people will believe it" was a Nazi quote, but this concise version did not belong to Adolf Hitler; it was spoken by Joseph Goebbels.
 Hitler had written "...in the big lie there is always a certain force of credibility...in the primitive simplicity of their (the broad masses') minds they more readily fall victims to the big lie than the small lie..." in "Mein Kampf" (Vol.I, ch.10, p.252; (c)1925).

-Several times when talking about Washington D.C.
-Mr. X (Donald Sutherland) says, "inside The Loop".
-He is referring to the convergence of several freeways around the nation's capital.
-The nickname is common to natives and those who work in Washington D.C.
+Several times when talking about Washington, D.C., Mr. X (Donald Sutherland) says, "inside The Loop".
+He is referring to the convergence of several freeways known as "The Beltway" around the nation's capital.
+The nickname is common to natives, and those who work in Washington, D.C.

-The movie mentions a conflict of interest connection between Vice President Johnson and a military contractor called Brown and Root and its financial motivations in preventing Kennedy's ending the Vietnam war as a motive for Kennedy's assassination.
-The same corporation, now known as Kellog Brown and Root (KBR) a subsidiary of Halliburton, was a military contractor connected with Vice President Cheney.
+The movie mentions a conflict of interest connection between Vice-President Johnson and a military contractor called Brown and Root, and its financial motivations in preventing Kennedy's ending the Vietnam war as a motive for Kennedy's assassination.
+The same corporation, now known as Kellog, Brown, and Root (KBR) a subsidiary of Halliburton, was a military contractor connected with Vice-President Cheney.

 Jeff Bridges and Nick Nolte were both considered for the role of Jim Garrison.
 Bridges was turned down because he was not a major box-office draw, while Nolte was considered to be too old.
 He later worked with Stone in U Turn (1997).

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

 Garrison's meeting with Mr. X was originally scripted and shot as two different meetings, the second one occurring after Garrison has lost the case, and it would have been the last scene in the film.
 During post-production, the two meetings were weaved into one.
-On the Special Edition DVD the complete alternate scene is available.
+On the Special Edition DVD, the complete alternate scene is available.